Bags mediated film atomization in a cough machine: Results and Discussion

 Crucially, our experiments reveal that the cascade from liquid sheet to droplets is predominantly controlled by the dynamics and stability of liquid rims formed upon the nucleation of holes.
 The retracting motion of such liquid rims is susceptible to longitudinal perturbations, resulting in the formation of elongated liquid-filament at the free edge which eventually break into small droplets \cite{agbaglah2013longitudinal, krechetnikov2010stability, roisman2010instability}.
 This transition from a liquid-filament to droplet/s occurs either via end-pinching mode when a filament grows into a bulge that detaches as a single droplet, or via ligament mode when the filament grows progressively to break up into multiple droplets \cite{wang2021growth}.
 In the experiments, we observe both modes of droplet generation.
 Notably, this physical process of droplet generation is controlled by a delicate interplay between Rayleigh-Plateau and Rayleigh-Taylor mechanisms \cite{wang2018universal, wang2021growth}.
 The size of droplets (less than 50\,$\mu$m) produced via this mechanism is therefore determined by the size of the liquid rim that continuously evolves in time.
-Additionally, as shown in the last image of the sequence in Fig.\,3, droplets of larger size ($\sim$ 500\,$\mu$m) are also produced from the breakup of the corrugated filament at the top-edge of the liquid bag via an aggregation-coalescence process \cite{villermaux2007fragmentation}.
-However, it is important to point out that the majority of the liquid volume that fragments into droplets is located in the bag sheets rather than the corrugated liquid filament.
-Therefore, the polydispersity and skewness of the resultant droplet size distribution measured in our experiments is primarily attributed to the unsteadiness of the rim dynamics upon hole nucleation in bag sheets.
+Additionally, as shown in the last image of the sequence in Fig.\,5, droplets of larger size ($>$ 100\,$\mu$m) are also produced from the breakup of the corrugated filament at the top-edge of the liquid bag via an aggregation-coalescence process \cite{villermaux2007fragmentation}.
+At this point, it is essential to point out that a significant portion of the total liquid volume that fragments into droplets is located in the inflated bag sheets $\mathcal{V}_\mathrm{sheet} \sim \mathcal{L}_\mathrm{B} \mathcal{W}_\mathrm{B} h$, and it is comparable to the total liquid volume carried by the liquid filament at edge of the bags ($\mathcal{V}_\mathrm{filament} \sim r_\mathrm{filament}^2 \mathcal{W}_\mathrm{B}$), as $\mathcal{L}_\mathrm{B} h \sim r_\mathrm{filament}^2$ Therefore, the poly-dispersity and skewness of the resultant droplet size distribution measured in our experiments is attributed to droplets originating from the bursting of inflated liquid sheets and the breakup of bordering corrugated filaments.
+We must point out that a similar conclusion was also reached in a recent experimental investigation concerning bag-mediated secondary atomization of a droplet \cite{jackiw2022prediction}.